1104sona/express-task2/README.md

 # Express.JS CRUD App

+# 👉Description

+   This Express CRUD App serves as a practical example of building a RESTful API using Node.js and Express .
+It provides users with the ability to create,read,update and delete items in a straightforward manner.
+The application is designed to be lightweight and easy to understand ,making it an excellent starting point for developers looking to learn about Express and RESTful principles.

+### For a CRUD API , you typically need four types of operations:

+👉 Create (POST): Adds new data.

+👉Read(GET): Retrives data.

+👉Update(PUT,PATCH): Modifies existing data.

+👉Delete(DELETE): Removes data.

 ### Installing Node.js and npm

 - After installing Node.js and npm , You should check your version . for that type the command on your terminal or command prompt: